maximillianus/machine-learning/README.md

 Implementation of KNN algorithm from scratch in Python.
 Implementing the algorithm from scratch enable me to understand better how it works internally.

+* _LinearRegression_
+Implementation of Linear Regression algorithm from scratch in Python.
+Implementing the algorithm from scratch enable me to understand better how it works internally.
+Method used for linear regression is Ordinary Least Square.

 * _kaggle_house_
 Kaggle's house price prediction challenge.
 Regression-type machine learning
 \**in progress*\*